Chapter 4. IPFW Dummynet and Traffic Shaping

 #

 This pipe is set up to be 10 times faster (3Mb/sec instead of 300Kb/sec) than pipe 1.
-We then reconfigure the ipfw rules to send to the external2 VM (also running iperf3 -s) through pipe 2:
+To test this pipe, start up the external2 VM and run iperf3 -s.
+Then reconfigure the ipfw rules to send to the external2 VM through pipe 2:

 # ipfw list